-Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal But Ignores Courting Rumor, Fans Love His Humor
+Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal, But Ignores Courting Rumor, Fans Love His Humor

 It goes without saying that showing underwear is not deemed “modest” for the Duggars.

 One thing that Caleb did not address in his Facebook response is whether he is courting Jana.
-She has faced many courting rumors over the years and has been associated with Jonathan Hartono, Lawson Bates and Tim Tebow.
+She has faced many courting rumors over the years and has been associated with Jonathan Hartono, Lawson Bates, and Tim Tebow.
 However, she has never announced any public courtship.

 [Featured Image by Duggar Family/Facebook]